chicken1403/Project1/README.md

 ## Credits

-This project was built by Manas Kumar Sinha and Rahul Singh as a part of Even Semester Project by coding Club IIT Guwahati. </br>
+This project was built by Manas Kumar Sinha, Rahul Singh and Rishi Kawa as a part of Even Semester Project by coding Club IIT Guwahati. </br>